 Use this to your advantage when choosing titles for your video content.
 Your videos will probably receive much more traction on social media if their headlines are optimized for the platforms they are most likely to be shared on.

 Using hashtags in your video titles is one of the best ways to get more exposure on Twitter and Instagram.
 You will also receive more organic searches through YouTube itself because the video sharing platform begins supporting them a few years ago.
-Using hashtags is unlikely to discourage people from watching your videos because they have become so used to seeing them anyways.
-But you should notice a decent uptick in your social shares.
+Using hashtags is unlikely to discourage people from watching your videos because they have become so used to seeing them anyway.
+But you should notice a decent up-tick in your social shares.

 One of my colleagues conducted a split test to see how hashtags impacted their traction on social media.
 They uploaded the same video to YouTube twice.
 Everything was kept the same, except one video had a popular niche hashtag in the title, while the other did not.
 They ran ads for both videos on Twitter, using the exact same targeting options.
 By the end of their test, the video with hashtags had 11.2% more retweets and 7.3% more views.